-GYOC MISSION: To build a community of practice, develop stakeholder relationships, share expertise, resources, strategic advocacy, foster funding opportunities, and increase the visibility of Grow Your Own work.
+GYOC MISSION: To build a community of practice, develop stakeholder relationships, share expertise, resources, strategic advocacy, foster funding opportunities, and increase the visibility of Grow Your Own programs.

 GYOC PROCESS: GYOC members are committed to sustaining culturally responsive local educators who interrupt racist educational infrastructures as professional practice.
-We do this by creating safe, effective and sustainable spaces for students and educators of color to examine funds of knowledge, arm themselves academically, and commit to local communities as acts of social justice.
+We do this by creating sustainably anti-racist spaces and processes for students and educators of color to examine funds of knowledge, arm themselves academically, and commit to local communities as acts of social justice.

 While local, state, and federal educational reform efforts are debated at all levels, increasing requirements shaping who teaches, what is taught, and how we measure, are being implemented across the country.
 These reforms occur alongside a multitude of efforts to address systemic inequities that contribute to the seemingly ever-present opportunity gaps that shape public education in the United States, and result in low

 4-year graduation rates and disparities in every measure of educational outcomes for African American, Native American, Pacific Islander, Latinx, and low-income students.
 These disparities, and the reforms attempting to address them, are exacerbated by both a growing teacher shortage, and the lack of a diverse teaching workforce.
 This shortage is in danger of expanding rapidly as states increase the number of temporary permits issued (California alone issued some 10,000 in 2015-16), while enrollments in teacher preparatory programs continue to shrink.